-Naples Italy is a rough jewel meant to be explored.
+Naples is a rough jewel meant to be explored.
 With its gritty neighborhoods and some of the best food in the world, Naples is a real Italian city.

-Our Arrival in Naples Italy
+Our Arrival in Naples

 We strolled off the plane into the tiny Naples airport, passing by a touristic mozzarella di bufala stand to be greeted by our hotel driver, Pierre.
-After a short walk through the miniscule (by most airport standards) parking lot, we hopped in Pierre’s car and headed toward our hotel in the center of the city.
+After a short walk through the minuscule (by most airport standards) parking lot, we hopped in Pierre’s car and headed toward our hotel in the center of the city.

 Just then, Pierre asked us if we had been to Italy previously.

 “Sure.
 We were last in Italy a few years ago,” we said.
 “And where did you visit?” he asked as he patiently drove through the rush hour anarchy.
-“We traveled to Rome, Bologna and Florence when we were last here.” we explained.
+“We visited Rome, Bologna and Florence when we were last here.” we explained.
 “Oh.
 Those cities are Italy,” he stated with a cynical French accent.

 “Naples is Africa.”

 Yes, there’s not a wall untouched by graffiti.
 Sure, there’s more litter on the ground than there was in Philadelphia in the 1970’s.
-True, crossing the street, even at a cross walk, can be a life risking endeavor.
+True, crossing the street, even at a crosswalk, can be a life-risking endeavor.

 To our surprise, our camera snap was greeted by the disapproving glance of a local shop owner.
 This was not the image he wanted us to share with our American cohorts.

 Real Italian City

 Shop owners sell their wares in the streets as they have for centuries.
 Women still sweep the ground in front of house stoops.
 Master craftsmen continue to apply their skills despite the throngs of cruise ship tourists who enter the city every day.
-And while many of those tourists quickly and cautiously breeze through the city on their way to the ruins of Pompeii or to the nearby seaside vistas of Sorrento, Capri and the Amalfi Coast, we were more than happy to stay in Naples.
+And people walk their cats and dogs all over the city.